Huerte/Gitomation/Inspirational_Quote.md

 ### "Just do what must be done.
 This may not be happiness but it is greatness." - George Bernard Shaw
 ### "Who wishes to fight must first count the cost." - Sun Tzu
 ### "If your mind is empty, it is always ready for anything, it is open to everything." - Shunryu Suzuki
+### "Life is what happens to you while you're busy making other plans." - John Lennon